Honda RA16 engine

-The Honda RA16 engine is a highly-successful and extremely powerful turbocharged, 1.5-litre (91ci) 80-degree, V-6 racing engine, designed for use in Formula One; between 1983 and 1988.
+The Honda RA16 engine is a turbocharged, 1.5-litre (91ci) 80-degree, V-6 racing engine, designed for use in Formula One between 1983 and 1988.
 The customer engines were used by Spirit, Williams, Lotus, and McLaren.

 Overview

 The Honda RA16 turbo engine made its F1 World Championship debut at the 1983 British Grand Prix at Silverstone powering the Spirit 201.